timhealz/soma/README.md

 # Soma

 This repository holds the code for neural networks I've implemented for my Neural Networks course at JHU. `FFBP.py` and `Boltzmann.py` are objects used to implement
 Feed Forward Back Propagation Networks and Boltzmann Machines, respectively.
-Examples of how to implement follow.

 #### Feed Forward Back Propagation (FFBP) Multilayer Perceptron Network